-FetchEH helps regulators use septic system data to identify at risk systems and gain new insights that can help reduce failure rates in a community.
+FetchEH helps regulators use septic system permit information and digital site plans to identify at risk systems and gain new insights that can help reduce failure rates in a community.

 Reducing risk starts with better data

 Develop complete site plans using tools that make it simple for even those without mapping/GIS experience.
 Map septic tanks, drain fields, laterals, soil borings and more, and enter information about each feature like size, type, status and permit number.

 Build a complete inventory of septic systems by mapping paper site plans sitting in the filing cabinet and migrating existing permitting data.
 Open the door to using septic system data for risk analysis, notifications and reporting with community wide septic system inventories.

 Site research often requires visiting multiple websites and retrieving paper site plans to review maps and information critical to designing and ultimately permitting a new septic system.